Five Genuine World Cup 2018 Dark Horses

 A stunning Sunday witnessed an historic defeat of the German side by Mexico, along with a puzzling draw between the Swiss and Brazilians, finishing the first weekend of the 2018 World Cup with surprising results.
 Spain and Argentina, a pair of traditional football powers, struggled out of the gate as well.

 Early in the group stage, World Cup 2018 odds favor clubs like Brazil, Germany and France.
 Given the troubles of some of the top dogs, space opens up for the next tier of contenders in Russia.
 Two of the previous five World Cups featured first-time champions – will a new king emerge from the shadows as a dominant dark horse this year?
+It will certainly be the topic of conversation on sports social media platforms.

 World Cup Odds Courtesy Of CanadaSportsBetting.ca